Swedish warship Mars: Background

 Eric XIV of Sweden succeeded Gustav Vasa in 1560.
-He needed to consolidate the still-disputed independence of Sweden that had been achieved by his father, but was ambitious to build upon that.
+He needed to consolidate the kingdom that he had inherited from his father, but was ambitious to build upon that.
 A strong navy could give Sweden the opportunity to tax foreign ships, so helping the economy.
 The keel of Mars was laid in 1561 and she was complete by the autumn of 1563, by which time the Northern Seven Years' War had broken out.

 Mars was built during a time when both ship construction methods and naval tactics were undergoing change and development.
 Carvel construction had arrived in northern European waters during the previous century, (Note: Carvel-built ships started to be used by the ship-owners of Europe's Atlantic coast in the 1430s.
 Carvel ships had visited this area from the Mediterranean in the preceding century.
 The earliest documented building of a carvel ship in England is dated to 1463-1466.
 The Danish crown had a carvel ship built in 1474 and the archaeologically-investigated was built in 1480 as another example of this technique.
 By the approach of the middle of the 16th century, most European powers were building warships in carvel construction.) but this was not a single-step process and techniques were still being developed, as the archaeology of the wreck of Mars shows.
 The naval tactics of the time were moving from a focus on boarding to greater emphasis on stand-off gunnery to defeat the enemy.
 Again, this was a slow transition, ultimately producing the line of battle that became standard from c.
 1672.
 At the time that Mars was built, the major maritime power of Europe (the Dutch) favoured close-range melee actions, with individual ships picking an opponent of roughly their own size.